zchee/golang-wiki/MinimumRequirements.md

 ### OpenBSD

 The current officially supported -stable versions only.
+See https://golang.org/wiki/OpenBSD for details.

 ### DragonFly